Crochet a Trendy Super Scarf Using This Free Pattern

 Easy, Basic Single Crochet Scarf Pattern for Beginners Project Photo:

 If you want to crochet a looooooooooooooooooong scarf that’s suitable for wearing in the cold weather months, this is a fantastic scarf pattern to work from.
 It’s an exceptionally easy, beginner-friendly crochet project that only requires you to know how to work chain stitches and single crochet.
-This is a unisex design that’s suitable for wearing by both ladies and gentlemen.
+This is a unisex design.

 Crochet Skill Level: Beginner